-- Responsible Parties must put in place measures to limit the sharing of objects, such as tools, registers, and vehicles, as well as the touching of shared surfaces; or, require employees to wear gloves (trade-appropriate or medical) when in contact with shared objects or frequently touched surfaces; or, require employees to sanitize or wash their hands before and after contact. - Responsible Parties must ensure gloves are worn while handling any food products. - Responsible Parties must train employees on how to adequately put on, take off, clean (as applicable), and discard PPE, including but not limited to, appropriate face coverings.
+- Responsible Parties must put in place measures to limit the sharing of objects, such as objects, tools, registers, and vehicles, as well as the touching of shared surfaces; or, require employees to wear gloves (trade-appropriate or medical) when in contact with shared objects or frequently touched surfaces; or, require employees to sanitize or wash their hands before and after contact. - Responsible Parties must train employees on how to adequately don, doff, clean (as applicable), and discard PPE, including but not limited to, appropriate face coverings. - For businesses performing in-home services (e.g. home appliance repairs, in-home cleaning services), Responsible Parties must require employees to wear face coverings when within six feet of a customer.
+Customers and employees are encouraged to wear face coverings at all times when in an enclosed space. - For cleaning services (e.g. residential cleaning), employees should also wear disposable gloves. - Responsible Parties should minimize the need for employees to travel in shared vehicles. - If a vehicle contains more than one employee, all employees in the vehicle must wear face coverings.